Hypocoena basistriga: History

-Poorly known.
-No information is presently available regarding this species in the Pacific Northwest.
-It is expected to occur in bogs and other wetlands in northern British Columbia.
 The adults are nocturnal and come to light.
 There is a single brood, which flies in mid-late summer.
 The larval host(s) is apparently unknown.
 Related species are borers in plant stems.

 Global distribution

 Hypocoena basistriga is found in the western boreal zone, from Alaska to Alberta and the western Great Lakes region.
 It does not occur further east.
 Several records are shown for the Sierra Nevada in California.

 Life cycle

 Larvae

 No information is presently available regarding the larval biology of this species.
 It bores in monocots like sedges (Cyperaceae); perennial plants that resemble grasses, grow in shallow water or moist soils, and can reach 4 feet in height.

 Adult

 This species has been collected in late summer and early fall across its range, most commonly during August and September.
 The limited number of records from British Columbia are from September and early October.
 It is nocturnal and comes to lights.
 Adults' wingspan is 25–27 mm.
 Adults are on wing from mid to late summer.
 There is one generation per year.